showyoung/perspective-divs/README.md

 </script>

 More:
-we can add parameters for each child node.
+1.we can add parameters for each child node.
 <div class="bg" data-pscale="1.5">
 data-pscale="1.5" means this div will be scaled to 1.5 size.
 <main data-penable="false">
 data-penable="false" means this div do not add perspective style.

+2.we can add parameters on script.
+$("#whatever").perspective({
+  focus: 1,
+  maxDegree: 0,
+  minDegree: 0,
+  maxDistance: 9,
+  minDistance: 3,
+  reverse: false
+});
+focus means which div we need to set the min degree and distance. maxDegree means the max degree div can rotate. maxDistance means the max distance div can move. reverse means reverse the rotate and the translate.